hyperledger/besu-docs/docs/Reference/API-Methods.md

 Each field in the object corresponds to a field name containing an operator, and a value for the operator.
 A field name can only be specified once, and can only contain one operator.
-For example, you cannot ask for transactions with a gas price between 8 and 9 Gwei by using both the `gt` and `lt` operator in the same field name instance.
+For example, you cannot query transactions with a gas price between 8 and 9 Gwei by using both the `gt` and `lt` operator in the same field name instance.

 All filters must be satisfied for a transaction to be returned.